stopsopa/tsdi-lite/README.md

 });
 container.registerService("double", numberFunctionFactory(2));
 container.registerService("triple", numberFunctionFactory(3));
-container.registerService("square_timesten", new TimesTen(container.getService("square")));
+// inject one service into antoher container.registerService("square_timesten", new TimesTen(container.getService("square")));
 container.registerService("double_timesten", new TimesTen(container.getService("double")));
 container.registerService("triple_timesten", new TimesTen(container.getService("triple")));

-// the the instances of services where we need them
+// get the instances of services where we need them everywhere you have container
 // INFO; all instaces below have properly infered types and autocompletion
 //       but I can't show this here in the README.md const square = container.getService("square");